Western Sydney Airport: Flight paths

 After an extensive community backlash and as a measure to retain her seat of Macquarie, Liberal Louise Markus and the Coalition government announced a scrapping of the Blaxland merge point.
 The final EIS, released on 15 September 2016, revealed that the flight paths, although remaining the same, were marked as 'indicative only'.
-A consistent message portrayed to the public since then is that the flight paths are unknown, will not be released, noise impacts will not be assessed nor community consultation undertaken until after construction of the airport.
-Markus lost her seat at that election, with a swing against her of 9.2 percent, the first time that Macquarie had not been a 'bellwether' seat.
+A consistent message portrayed to the public since then is that the flight paths are unknown, will not be released, noise impacts will not be assessed, nor community consultation undertaken until after construction of the airport.
+Markus lost her seat at that election, with a swing against her of 9.2 percent.

-In June 2023 the proposed flight paths were released with an interactive online map displaying the predicted noise impacts.
+In June 2023, the proposed flight paths were released with an interactive online map displaying the predicted noise impacts.
 Noise insulation grants will be available for some residents.

+On 9 July 2026, the updated airspace changes around the Sydney Basin to support the operation of Western Sydney Airport came into effect.

+The Sydney Airport Curfew Act 1995 specifies that the exemption that allows BAe-146 freight aircraft to operate at Sydney Airport during its curfew period will cease when Western Sydney Airport is able to be used for night aircraft movements.